TTK4130/ttk4130.github.io/docs/animation.rst

 In case where multiple objects having the same relative motion, we can define a group.
 Much like a rigid group in mechanics, we can define objects' relative position within that group.
 In the case of the cart and pendulum we know that the bob and rod will have have the same relative movement around the pivot the rod is attached to.
-This can simplify our animation, since we can use the angle of the pendulum to animate the motion of the mass and rod instead of the individual cartesian coordinates over time.
+This can simplify our animation, since we can use the angle of the pendulum to animate the motion of the mass and rod instead of the individual Cartesian coordinates over time.

 .. jupyter-execute::